vvanwedd/heritagevisualisation/source/technology_store.rst

 Albedo map
 +++++++++++
 Besides the normal, the albedo is another material property that is calculated.
 The albedo is the amount of diffuse reflected light.
-In radiometric terms, the albedo corresponds to the radiosity (ie. radiant flux leaving the surface per unit area) to the irradiance (ie. the radiant flux received by the surface per unit area).
+In radiometric terms, the albedo corresponds to the radiosity (i.e. radiant flux leaving the surface per unit area) to the irradiance (i.e. the radiant flux received by the surface per unit area).

 .. _ambientMap: